OGGM/oggm/docs/input-data.rst

     @savefig plot_border_size.png width=100%
     plt.tight_layout(); plt.show()

-For runs into the Little Ice Age, a border value of 160 is more than enough.
+For runs into the Little Ice Age, a border value of 160 should be enough.
-For simulations into the 21st century, a border value of 80 is sufficient.
+For simulations into the 21st century, a border value of 40 is sufficient, but 80 is safer in case scenarios are stabilizing.

-Users should be aware that the amount of data to download isn't small, especially for full directories at levels 3.
-Here is an indicative table for the total amount of data for all 18 RGI regions (excluding Antarctica):
+Users should be aware that the amount of data to download isn't small, especially for full directories at processing level 3.
+Here is an indicative table for the total amount of data for all 19 RGI regions:

 ======  =====  =====  =====  =====
-Level   B  10  B  80  B 160  B 250
+Level   B  10  B  40  B  80  B 160
 ======  =====  =====  =====  =====
-**L1**  2.4G   11G    29G    63G
-**L2**  5.1G   14G    32G    65G
+**L0**  927M   927M   927M   927M
+**L1**  3.2G   7.3G   17G    47G
+**L2**  11G    23G    51G    144G
-**L3**  13G    44G    115G   244G
+**L3**
-**L4**  4.2G   4.5G   4.8G   5.3G
+**L4**
+**L5**
 ======  =====  =====  =====  =====

 Certain regions are much smaller than others of course.
-As an indication, with prepro level 3 and a map border of 160, the Alps are 2G large, Greenland 11G, and Iceland 334M.
+As an indication, with prepro level 3 and a map border of 160, the Alps are 2.1G large, Greenland 21G, and Iceland 664M.

-Therefore, it is recommended to always pick the smallest border value suitable for your research question, and to start your runs from level 4 if possible.
+Therefore, it is recommended to always pick the smallest border value suitable for your research question, and to start your runs from level 5 if possible.

 .. note::

   The data download of the preprocessed directories will occur one single time
-  only: after the first download, the data will be cached in OGGM's ``dl_cache_dir`` folder (see above).
+  only: after the first download, the data will be cached in OGGM's ``dl_cache_dir`` folder (see :ref:`system-settings`).

 Available pre-processed configurations